mr-imthath/mr-imthath/README.md

 ## Objective

 Highly motivated and self-taught cybersecurity professional with over 1 year of hands-on experience in security operations and blue team environments.
 Skilled in SIEM monitoring, Threat detection, Threat intelligence and incident response using tools like Wazuh, Splunk, and Suricata.
-Proficient in log analysis, Security monitoring and governance, EDR/XDR platforms, and vulnerability management.
+Proficient in log analysis, Security monitoring and governance, EDR/XDR, and vulnerability management.
 Familiar with industry frameworks such as MITRE ATT&CK and NIST.
-Passionate about reducing cyber risk through proactive monitoring, security automation, and contributing to a modern SOC team.
+Passionate about reducing cyber risk through proactive monitoring, security automation, and Eager to contribute to a 24/7 SOC team and protect critical infrastructure from evolving threats.

 ## 👨‍💻 Cybersecurity Projects: